-Fixed Wire Testing is a legal requirement and it is governed by the IET Wiring Regulations Seventeenth Edition also referred to as BS 7671.
-Your electrical contractor will supply you with an Electrical Installation Condition Report (EICR) on completion of testing.
+After completing fixed wire testing of your installations, your specialist electrical contractor will supply you with an Electrical Installation Condition Report (EICR).
 This report will indicate any problems or 'observations' which are coded according to their risk factor, but what do these codes mean?

 An example of a C1 defect would be accessible live conductors due to damage, poorly modified enclosures or removed maintenance panels.
 Incorrect polarity would also attract a code C1 as it may allow conductive parts, not normally expected to be live, to become live.

-The presence of a code C1 warrants immediate action to be taken - the Intersafe engineer will inform the duty holder or responsible person for the installation immediately, both verbally and in writing, of the risk of injury that exists.
+Once a C1 threat is identified, your Intersafe engineer will inform the duty holder or responsible person for the installation immediately, both verbally and in writing, of the risk of injury that exists.
 Access to the faulty circuit may even be blocked, or the circuit turned off until the the defect is fixed.

 A Code 2 (C2) is not as severe as a C1, but is still a potentially dangerous defect.
-These might be things that don't pose an immediate threat but are likely to become a danger in the future.
+They may not pose an immediate threat but are likely to become a danger in the future.
 A C2 is described as 'Potentially dangerous - urgent remedial action required.'

 The phrase "potentially dangerous", in the C2 code is designed to point towards a risk of injury from contact with live parts after a sequence of events.
 A sequence of events could mean that an individual may gain access to live parts through a day to day task that would not be expected to give access to live parts.

 An observation code FI is described as ' Further investigation required without delay.'
 This means that your electrical testing engineer has observed something whilst carrying out the testing, for instance if the emergency lights seem very dim.
 This might not have been covered in the report so they have noted it separately as code FI.